Google's First 21 Employees: Where Are They Now?

 Employed by Google from: 1999 - 2006

 Most recent position at Google: Aigner was a member of Google's senior staff, according to his LinkedIn page.
-Specifically, he was in charge of the data center and internet/leased line negotiations, hardware design and purchasing, hardware and network monitoring, and performance optimizations.
+Specifically, he's listed as someone who was in charge of teh data center and Internet/leased line negotiations, hardware design and purchasing, hardware and network monitoring, and performance optimizations.

 Current Company/Position: Aigner now lists himself as an 'Independent Internet Professional' based in London on his LinkedIn profile.